FYSOS: The System Core

 Benjamin David Lunt

-Available here, Amazon, Kindle version, or your favorite online book source
+Available here, Amazon, Kindle (1st Ed. only), and most online book sources

 Volume One of a series of books on Operating System Design

 Please go to the bottom of this page and write a review.
 Thank you.

 The 2nd Edition is now available.
 See this .pdf for what's new

 View the Errata, 1st Ed.
 (22 July 2016)

 See below for customer comments

 This book is for those who are building an operating system, or want to start building one.
 This book takes you from the first step to the last step to create a minimal multi-threading protected mode OS with a round-robin style task scheduler, memory allocator, etc., as well as retrieving all the information you will need before the switch to protected mode.